TunnelBear VPN Review

 • No anonymous registration or payment options.

 TunnelBear has acceptable security.
 It keeps your IP address and DNS queries encrypted while you're connected to it.
 It also offers remarkable protection against man-in-the-middle attacks as it has proper TLS and BGP implementation.
 Unfortunately, its kill switch doesn't work as intended, as it leaks some unencrypted traffic after reconnecting to the internet.
-This is a concern if you need all your traffic to be encrypted after your internet drops out or upon connecting to a new network.
+This is a concern if you need all your traffic to be encrypted when your internet drops out or when you connect to a new network.

 Pros